kenlasko/k8s/README.md

 # Introduction
-This is the Git repository that contains all the configuration for my homelab Kubernetes clusters.
+This is the Git repository that contains all the configuration for my multiple homelab Kubernetes clusters.
 The clusters are used to host a number of self-hosted services mostly focused on movies and TV along with all the supporting software.
 This repository is fully gitops-optimized and is managed by [ArgoCD](https://argoproj.github.io/).

 The clusters are built on Sidero Lab's [Talos OS](https://github.com/siderolabs/talos) using on-prem [Omni](https://github.com/siderolabs/omni) for low-level cluster management.